 The Dewey Burdock deposit occurs in the Fall River and Lakota Formations of the lower Cretaceous age.
 The Fall River and Lakota formations consist of permeable sandstones deposited in a major sand channel system.
 The uranium occurs in the sandstones as classic roll front deposits favorable to ISR mining methods.

-In April 2015, the Company filed an updated National Instrument 43-101 (“NI 43-101”) compliant independent resource estimate and preliminary economic assessment (“PEA”) for the Dewey Burdock Uranium Project prepared by TREC Inc. and Rough Stock Mining Services (the “Dewey Burdock PEA”) with an effective date of January 29, 2015.
+In December 2020, the Company filed an amended and restated NI 43-101 compliant independent Technical Report and preliminary economic assessment (“PEA”) for the Dewey Burdock Project prepared by Woodard & Curran and Rough Stock Mining Services (the “Dewey Burdock PEA”) with an effective date of December 3, 2019.